DivyaGodayal/CoderChef-Kitchen/README.md

     ```
     git clone https://github.com/DivyaGodayal/CoderChef-Kitchen.git
     ```
 2. For every problem, we expect you to create a separate folder in the respective section.
-For e.g. if you are solve a problem on LeetCode related to Dynamic Programming, then create a folder in the problem under the Dynamic Programming folder.
+For e.g. if you are solving a problem on LeetCode related to Dynamic Programming, then create a folder in the problem under the Dynamic Programming folder.

     ```
     mkdir Dynamic-Programming/<Problem Name>